Privacy

 • Vercel runs the website itself — the page you’re reading right now.
 Vercel sees the standard request information any hosting service does (your address, the page you asked for, a timestamp).

-• Stripe will handle payment when billing turns on.
-Stripe sees the bits payment processors need to see (your card, your country); Workshop only gets a customer reference back.
+• Stripe handles payment when you start a paid plan.
+Stripe sees the bits payment processors need to see (your card, your country); duetpad only gets a customer reference back.

 How long do we keep it?